Progressive Christian & non-Christian views

 Adam and Eve lived in the Garden of Eden about six to ten

-thousand years ago and were the first human couple from whom all other
+thousand years ago and were the first human couple.
+All

 They defied God's wishes by eating a